-There is sometimes confusion over what is a notional fire door, is it the same as a nominal fire door and can fire doors be upgraded?
+There is sometimes confusion over what a notional fire door is; is it the same as a nominal fire door and can fire doors be upgraded?

 In this blog, we will look at these terms to provide some much-needed clarity.

-First, what do we mean when we use the terms Nominal, Notional and Upgrading?
+First, what do we mean when we use the terms nominal, notional and upgraded?

 A ‘nominal’ fire door is a timber-based fire door that, in the opinion of the fire door inspector, can provide fire resistance performance for a specified period of time.

-A ‘notional’ fire door, according to advice by UK government, is a fire door that satisfied the standard applicable to fire resisting doors at the time the building was constructed.
+A ‘notional’ fire door, according to advice by the UK government, is a fire door that satisfied the standard applicable to fire-resisting doors at the time of the building’s construction.
 This type of door may not have been fitted with intumescent strips and smoke seals.

 According to the same UK government advice, an ‘upgraded’ fire door is a notional door that has been upgraded by fitting, for example, intumescent strips, smoke seals and a protected letter box.

-Timber-based fire doors are rated, generally, from FD20 to FD120, that’s 20 minutes to 120 minutes fire resistance.
-However, these are a benchmark from the fire resistance performance tests and the fire door rating is an indication of fire performance, not necessarily how a door would perform in a real fire.
+Timber-based fire doors are generally rated from FD20 to FD120 – that’s 20 minutes to 120 minutes of fire resistance.
+However, this is a benchmark from the fire resistance performance tests and is an indication of fire performance, not necessarily how a door would perform in a real fire.

 So, we are now clear that a notional fire door is just that, notional, based on a theory.
 A nominal fire door has no evidence of fire resistance performance so we rely on the opinion of the inspector or assessor in terms of its likely performance.